r02b/r02b.github.io/_posts/2022-07-22-dataframe_ordering.md

 ---
 layout: post
 title: "Custom Order in Pandas DataFrames"
 categories: [ data science ]
 tags: [ dataframes, bar plot, seaborn]
 image: assets/images/duck-3792154.jpg
 description: "About custom order in Pandas Dataframe, and a bit about Seaborn barplot."
-featured: true
+featured: false
 comments: false
 last_modified_at: 2022-07-27
-beforetoc: "1.
+tldr: "1.
 Make sure you know the desired order for each DataFrame column.

 2. If the default order does not match the desired one, implement using CategoricalDtype!"
 toc: false